MyEtherWallet/knowledge-base-v3/src/content/hardware-wallets/error-code-5.md

 ### Other Troubleshooting Tips

+*   Try issuing the transaction while Ledger's Ethereum app is open to "Use wallet to view accounts".
 *   Restart your computer (Do not be lazy.
 Restart it FIRST).
 *   Use Google Chrome.
 *   Make sure you don't have any other apps that connect to your Ledger open (e.g. the Ledger Bitcoin Chrome app, Mist, etc.)